She's a

 a thin streaky mark through my ear,

-lead poisoning on a frontal lobe
+poisoning on a frontal lobe

 devoid of cognitive response.